radian-software/sleeping-beauty/README.md

 # interfaces.
 You may wish to set this to 127.0.0.1 instead if you
 # have placed Sleeping Beauty behind a further proxy or load balancer.
 SLEEPING_BEAUTY_LISTEN_HOST=0.0.0.0

-# Optional.
-Path to request on the local server to detect when it has
-# finished starting up.
-Requests are made once per second,
-# synchronously, until one returns 2xx.
-Pending connections will be
-# held until the server passes health checks.
-If absent or empty, no
-# healthcheck is done and pending requests are held for one second
-# before being passed through.
-SLEEPING_BEAUTY_HEALTHCHECK_PATH=/health
 ```

 After configuring environment variables, simply run the `sleepingd`